Conservation Through Art and Education

 In 2016, ARTS FOR ANIMALS formed a partnership with CHILDREN IN THE WILDERNESS, ECO RANGERS, PAINTED DOG CONSERVATION BUSH CAMP and others to grow this program and involve hundreds and hundreds of children in the ANIMAL PROTECTOR program each year.

-Anne and Jim return to Africa each year to teach more children the value of art and wildlife.
-Working with Children in the Wilderness's ongoing programs, the duo aims to involve tens of thousands of African children in the Animal Protector Campaign.
+Anne and Jim return to Africa each year to expand ARTS FOR ANIMALS programs and work with local teachers and educators to help them teach the value of art and wildlife.
+Working with ongoing programs at Children in the Wilderness.
+Painted Dog and Timbavati , the duo aims to involve tens of thousands of African children in the Wildlife Protector Campaign.

-Arts For Animals programs ,connecting conservation and creativity, are being incorporated in ongoing education programs in Botswana, Zambia and Zimbabwe reaching thousands of children each year.
+Arts For Animals programs ,connecting conservation and creativity, are now being incorporated in ongoing education programs in South Africa, Botswana, Zambia and Zimbabwe ,reaching thousands of children each year.